shak49/AlarmCoreData/README.md

 The `.xcuserDataModel` is the true model for this application.
 It's here that we will define the properties.
 Create a new Entity named `Alarm` and give it four properties.
 Add to `Alarm`, in no particular order — fireDate, isEnabled, title, and UUIDString.
 What data type do you think matches these properties best?

         - title: String value for the title attribute
-        - isEnabled: Bool value for the enabled attribute, default value of `true`.
-All alarms will be inherently on.
+        - isEnabled: Bool value for the enabled attribute.
         - fireDate: Date value for the fireDate attribute.
 This is when the alarm will trigger
         - uuidString: A randomly generated unique identifier.
 We use this string to keep track of each Alarm `Object`